flokk.

 Beaver Lake Trail Picnic Stop

 Pick up sandwiches and snacks from Whole Foods on Robson Street before heading into the park, then stop at Beaver Lake for a shaded picnic beside the lily-pad-covered water.
-It is a calm, pretty spot
+It is a calm, pretty spot that gives kids a genuine forest-in-the-city feeling without a long hike.

 nature_and_outdoors